-Investigating pavement lights can be costly and expensive, as well as which a licence is normally required from the local authority for removal of pavement or roadway finishes.
+Pavement lights leak correction can be costly and expensive, as well as which a licence is normally required from the local authority for removal of pavement or roadway finishes.
 They also insist on standards for reinstatement, so a professional contractor has to be employed.

-Before this course is entered into, we at Thornton Consulting can often provide pointers as to the approximate location of the problem.
+Before this course is entered into, Thornton Consulting can often provide pointers as to the location of the problem.
 In this way, it may be possible to carry out remedial works without the costly works described above.
 Alternatively, excavations can be kept to an absolute minimum.